r-grandorder/tri-hermes/en/pages/ooku.md

 Indeed, she is no longer a false Tokugawa either.
 She is now but a mere creature, and I have already cut her down.

 **Kama:**
 Aaah!
 Aaaaaah!
-It hurts, it hurts, it hurts! ! !
+It hurts, it hurts, it hurts!!!
 It's as bad as when Shiva incinerated me!

 **Kama:**
 How!?
 How could I lose to a bunch of garbage wastes of space like these humans!?